2021 ECP Leadership Academy Fellows

 - Foster the development of the next generation of psychology leaders

-- Help shape the future of psychology in our state.
+- Help shape the future of psychology in Connecticut.

 - Participants will attend zoom Webinars throughout the program (Monthly)